rocky-linux/documentation/docs/gemstones/bash_stub.md

 ## Conclusion

-Scripting is a System Administrators friend.
+Scripting is a System Administrator's friend.
 Being able to quickly do certain tasks in a script streamlines process completion.
 While by no means an exhaustive set of script routines, this stub offers some common usage examples.